Discrete Yamabe problem for polyhedral surfaces: Fundamental definitions and results

-An \emph{ideal hyperbolic polyhedron} is a marked surface~$(S,V)$ equipped with a complete finite area hyperbolic metric~$d_{hyp}$ with cusps at the marked points. \\\\ We \emph{decorate} the ideal hyperbolic polyhedron~$(S,V,d_{hyp})$ with a horocycle~$\mathcal{H}_i$ at each cusp~$i\in V$.
+Consider a marked surface~$(S,V)$ equipped with a complete finite area hyperbolic metric~$d_{hyp}$ with cusps at the marked points.
+We \emph{decorate} the surface~$(S,V,d_{hyp})$ with a horocycle~$\mathcal{H}_i$ at each cusp~$i\in V$.
 Each horocycle is small enough such that, altogether, the horocycles bound disjoint cusp neighborhoods.
-The set of all horocycles decorating~$(S,V,d_{hyp})$ is denoted by~$\mathcal{H}$. \paragraph{Ideal Delaunay tessellations and triangulations} \begin{definition} An \textbf{ideal Delaunay tessellation} of a decorated ideal hyperbolic polyhedron~$(S,V,d_{hyp},\mathcal{H})$ is an ideal geodesic cell decomposition of~$(S,V,d_{hyp})$, such that for each face~$f$ of the lift of~$(S,V,d_{hyp})$ to the hyperbolic plane~$H^2$ via an isometry of the universal cover, the following condition is satisfied.
-There exists a circle that touches all lifted horocycles anchored at the vertices of~$f$ externally and does not meet any other lifted horocycles.\\\\ An \textbf{ideal Delaunay triangulation} is any refinement of an ideal Delaunay tessellation by decomposing the non-triangular faces into ideal triangles by adding geodesic edges. \end{definition}
+The set of all horocycles decorating~$(S,V,d_{hyp})$ is denoted by~$\mathcal{H}$.

+\paragraph{Ideal Delaunay tessellations and triangulations} \begin{definition2} An \textbf{ideal Delaunay tessellation} of a decorated hyperbolic surface $(S,V,d_{hyp},\mathcal{H})$ is an ideal geodesic cell decomposition of~$(S,V,d_{hyp})$, such that for each face~$f$ of the lift of~$(S,V,d_{hyp})$ to the hyperbolic plane~$H^2$ via an isometry of the universal cover, the following condition is satisfied.
+There exists a circle that touches all lifted horocycles anchored at the vertices of~$f$ externally and does not meet any other lifted horocycles.\\\\ An \textbf{ideal Delaunay triangulation} is any refinement of an ideal Delaunay tessellation by decomposing the non-triangular faces into ideal triangles by adding geodesic edges. \end{definition2}